‘Vanderpump Rules’: Stassi Schroeder Gushes Over New Boyfriend Beau Clark, Reveals How They Met

 Stassi Schroeder couldn’t be happier with her new boyfriend, Beau Clark, and according to a new interview, her happiness is being credited to her longtime friends, Kristen Doute and Katie Maloney.

 Speaking to the hosts of The Daily Dish podcast on April 26, the Vanderpump Rules cast member revealed Doute and Maloney had been trying to hook her up with Clark since she and Patrick Meagher broke up for the first time two years ago.
-However, their efforts were in vail until last year after Schroeder and Meagher parted ways for good.
+However, their efforts were in vain until last year after Schroeder and Meagher parted ways for good.
 At that point, she and Clark met one another for the first time during a fight night party at Doute’s Los Angeles apartment.

 “[Kristen] lit a fire under my a** and forced me to come and we finally met,” Schroeder recalled.